JayavardhanTummidi/terraform-aws-jayaworld-s3-bucket/README.md

  > **PREREQUISITES**

- 1) Please use KMS key module "jayaworld-kms-key" [Duck Duck Go](https://registry.terraform.io) to create KMS Key.
+ 1) Please use KMS key module "jayaworld-kms-key" [Terraform modules](https://registry.terraform.io/modules) to create KMS Key.
 If you already have KMS key, you can avoid doing this.

   module "jayaworld-kms-key" {

   source  = "app.terraform.io/jaya-world/jayaworld-kms-key/aws"

-  # insert the variables
+  **insert the variables**

   }

- 2) Please use S3 logs bucket module "jayaworld-s3-logs-bucket" [Duck Duck Go](https://registry.terraform.io) to create s3 logs bucket.
+ 2) Please use S3 logs bucket module "jayaworld-s3-logs-bucket" [Terraform modules](https://registry.terraform.io/modules) to create s3 logs bucket.
 If you already have s3 log bucket, you can avoid this.

   module "jayaworld-s3-logs-bucket" {

   source  = "app.terraform.io/jaya-world/jayaworld-s3-logs-bucket/aws"

-  # insert the variables
+  **insert the variables**

   }